OluwadareLab/TADMaster/README.md

 ### How to Run TADMaster Plus:
 #### STEP 1: Parameter Setting in TADMaster.config file
-* Make changes to the TADMaster.config file based on your preferences.
+* Make changes to the `TADMaster.config` file based on your preferences.
 * Required Input are : Specify the input matrix path, chromosome number, resolution and input datatype.
-	* We have provided some default  input assignment as an example
+	`* We have provided some default  input assignment as an example`
 * Use True or False to turn on or off respectively a Normalization or TADCaller algorithm.
-	* By default we Turned on Normalization: KR and TADCallers: Armatus and Insulation score
+	`* By default we Turned on Normalization: KR and TADCallers: Armatus and Insulation score`

 #### STEP 2: Path change in TADMasterPlus.sh and caller.sh scripts
+In both scripts:
-* Replace `path_directory` in line 1 to the directory where your TADMaster.config file is located
+* Replace `path_directory` in line 1 to the directory where your `TADMaster.config` file is located
 * Change the `home_path` to the directory where `TADMaster` repository you downloaded is located
 * Change the `job_path` to the path directory where you want the job processing outputs to be saved